Cosmopolitan Logo

 Cosmopolitan Emblem

-The branding of this legendary publication is very recognizable—all thanks to the original palette of pink with a bright neon shade.
-The background and the title are varied, mainly depending on where the logo is placed.
-It’s usually paired with white, but there are also fuchsia + black and rich red versions.
+The branding of this legendary publication is very recognizable, thanks to its original palette of pink and a bright neon shade.
+The background and title vary, depending mainly on where the logo is placed.
+It’s usually paired with white, but there are also fuchsia-and-black and rich-red versions.

-The font for the word “Cosmopolitan” is Franklin Gothic Extra Condensed, considered the most popular of all serif fonts.
+The font for the word “Cosmopolitan” is Franklin Gothic Extra Condensed, one of the most popular serif fonts.
 Morris Fuller Benton developed it at the beginning of the last century.
-These are thin, elongated, and elegant letters written in uppercase.
+These are thin, elongated, and elegant uppercase letters.
 They are positioned almost tightly against each other.

 Video